-Compiles [ x ] raitiai compliance [ ] Explanation [ ] 40. • • an internal audit unit to see that the inter non-executive chairman of the board or t Complies [ X ] Partial compliance [ ] Explanation [ ] 41. committee or the board, reduring its fulfilment, the re eport directly on its implementation, rk programme to the audit committee for mentioning any incidents or limitations or chits recommendations have been heede n its scope encountered Complies [ X ] Partial compliance [ ] Explanation [ ] Not ap plicable [ ]
+Complies [X] Partial compliance [] Explanation [] 40. uld be an internal audit unit to see that the internal control and to the non-executive chairman of the board or the chairman of the audi Complies [X] Partial compliance [] Explanation [] 41. committee or the board, re eport directly on its impler sults achieved and the ext nent ent ual work programme to the audit committee for approval by that tation, mentioning any incidents or limitations on its scope encountered to which its recommendations have been heeded, and submit to the Complies [X] Partial compliance [] Explanation [] Not applicable []

-- The audit committee should have the following duties, in addition to those contemplated in law: - In connection with the internal control and reporting systems: - Supervise and assess the preparation and integrity of the financial and non-financial reporting, control systems and management of financial and non-financial risks to which the company and, if appropriate, the group may be exposed including operational, technological, legal, social, environmental, political and reputational risks or those related with corruption-, checking compliance with the legal requirements, adequate definition of the scope of consolidation and correct application of accounting principles. - b) Oversee the independence of the internal audit unit; propose the selection, appointment and removal of the internal audit manager; propose the budget for this unit; approve or propose approval to the board of its approach and the annual internal audit work plans, making sure its activity focuses mainly on the material risks of the company (including reputational risks); receive regular information on its activities; and check that the top management heeds the conclusions and recommendations set out in its reports. - Establish and supervise a mechanism through which employees, and other persons related with the company, such as directors, shareholders, suppliers, contractors or subcontractors, can report any potentially important irregularities (financial, accounting or of whatsoever nature) related with the company that they may observe within the company or its group.
-That mechanism should guarantee confidentiality and, in all cases, contemplate the possibility of making such communications anonymously, respecting the rights of both the reporting person and the person concerned. - d) Ensure in general that the internal control policies and systems are applied effectively in practice. - 2.
-In connection with the external auditors: - a) Investigate the circumstances giving rise to resignation of any external auditor. - b) Ensure that the remuneration of the external auditors for their work does not jeopardise their quality or independence. - c) See that the company reports the change of auditor through the CNMV, attaching a declaration on the possible existence of disagreements with the outgoing auditor and the contents of those disagreements, if any. - d) Make sure that the external auditors hold an annual meeting with the full board to inform on the work done and the evolution of the company's risks and accounting situation.
+- The audit committee should have the following duties, in addition to those contemplated in law: - 1.
+In connection with the internal control and reporting systems: - Supervise and assess the preparation and integrity of the financial and non-financial reporting, control systems and management of financial and non-financial risks to which the company and, if appropriate, the group may be exposed including operational, technological, legal, social, environmental, political and reputational risks or those related with corruption-, checking compliance with the legal requirements, adequate definition of the scope of consolidation and correct application of accounting principles. - b) Oversee the independence of the internal audit unit; propose the selection, appointment and removal of the internal audit manager; propose the budget for this unit; approve or propose approval to the board of its approach and the annual internal audit work plans, making sure its activity focuses mainly on the material risks of the company (including reputational risks); receive regular information on its activities; and check that the top management heeds the conclusions and recommendations set out in its reports. - c) Establish and supervise a mechanism through which employees, and other persons related with the company, such as directors, shareholders, suppliers, contractors or subcontractors, can report any potentially important irregularities (financial, accounting or of whatsoever nature) related with the company that they may observe within the company or its group.
+That mechanism should guarantee confidentiality and, in all cases, contemplate the possibility of making such communications anonymously, respecting the rights of both the reporting person and the person concerned. - Ensure in general that the internal control policies and systems are applied effectively in practice. - 2.
+In connection with the external auditors: - a) Investigate the circumstances giving rise to resignation of any external auditor. - b) Ensure that the remuneration of the external auditors for their work does not jeopardise their quality or independence. - c) See that the company reports the change of auditor through the CNMV, attaching a declaration on the possible existence of disagreements with the outgoing auditor and the contents of those disagreements, if any. - Make sure that the external auditors hold an annual meeting with the full board to inform on the work done and the evolution of the company's risks and accounting situation.